Search for a type of infrastructure, a federal program, or a geography.

 2. Equity: Equity means “the state, quality, or ideal of being just, impartial, and fair,” as defined by Race Forward.
 For this project, we focus on distributional equity across states and counties according to race, ethnicity, and economic class, meaning we look at which programs and policies result in a fair distribution of benefits and burdens across all segments of a community, prioritizing those with the highest needs.
 These distributions are, in part, the product of funding choices made by public officials, but it is worth emphasizing that achieving equitable outcomes depends on whether investments improve communities or degrade them.
 We do not measure these outcomes as a part of this project.

-4. Formula grant: Formula grants are awarded to eligible entities based on funding formulas established by Congress or federal agencies, often based on population and other local characteristics.
+5. Formula grant: Formula grants are awarded to eligible entities based on congressionally established funding formulas, often based on population and other local characteristics.
 In some cases, these formulas were established by prior laws, and Congress has maintained funding levels to state and local jurisdictions based on those formulas without updating them to account for present conditions.
 Most formula grants are distributed to states, but some (such as Community Development Block Grants) are distributed to localities and others (such as Housing Choice Vouchers) are distributed to public agencies.

-6. Capacity: Capacity represents the extent to which municipal governments have the time, staff, and money to apply for and receive grants by developing compelling proposals.
-In the context of this project, we define capacity as the number of per-capita staff members working in county and local government offices.
+7. Capacity: Capacity represents the extent to which municipal governments have the time, staff, and money to apply for and receive grants by developing compelling proposals.
+In the context of this project, we define capacity as the number of per capita staff members working in county and local government offices.
 We calculate this figure for staff working in transportation, housing and community development, and the environment, depending on the program.

-10. Per-capita measurements: Per-capita measurements calculate specific data per person.
-In this project, per-capita calculations typically represent data values per 1000 people; we note if otherwise.
-Per-capita measurements allow us to compare funding amounts across counties and states with different populations; for example, a county with 1,000,000 residents is likely to receive more funding overall than a county with 100,000 residents, but per-capita funding can more easily be compared between jurisdictions.
+11. Per-capita measurements: Per capita measurements calculate specific data per person.
+In this project, per capita calculations typically represent data values per 1000 people; we note if otherwise.
+Per capita measurements allow us to compare funding amounts across counties and states with different populations; for example, a county with 1,000,000 residents is likely to receive more funding overall than a county with 100,000 residents, but per capita funding can more easily be compared between jurisdictions.

 About the Data